mohammadshahidzade/starter-hugo-academic/content/project/saba-programming-contest/index.md

   focal_point: Smart
   preview_only: false
 ---
-In this project, I designed two problems and prepared several problem statements for the Saba Programming Contest.
+In this project, I designed three problems and prepared several problem statements for the Saba Programming Contest.
 In addition, I implemented the solutions and did validation checks and testing for several problems using C++.